Raja Sitaram Ray: Career

-Reign as jagirdar
+Reign as Jagirdar

-After obtaining the jagir, Sitaram concentrated on building an army.
+After obtaining the jaigir, Sitaram concentrated on building an army.
 At Dhaka, he became acquainted with a soldier of fortune named Ramrup Ghosh, who accompanied him on the mission against Karim Khan.
 Ramrup was not only a great soldier, but also an accomplished strongman, well versed in wrestling.
 He was popularly known as Mena Hati, for he had killed a small elephant with his bare hands.
 Ramrup became the chief of Sitaram's army.
 Two other generals were Rupchand Dhali and Fakira Machhkata.
 Bakhtar Khan, a Pathan dacoit, and Amal Baig, a Mughal soldier, also joined his ranks.

 After the death of Shah Jahan, the Mughal battle for succession left the province in turmoil.
 Lawlessness was rampant.
 Naldi was infested with dacoits and Sitaram had overcome them in order to restore order to the troubled pargana.
 Soon, the dacoity was suppressed and Sitaram became the saviour of the masses, after which he began to be compared to the village deity Nishanath.

 Sitaram built his residence in the village of Suryakunda, where the erstwhile revenue office was also located.
 Garrisons were set up both at Suryakunda and Hariharanagar.
 His father was still stationed at Bhusna and he visited him regularly.
 At this time, he added some talukas of Satair to his jagir.

 Around 1684, Sitaram's parents died in quick succession.
 After the sraddha, he went on a pilgrimage to Gaya.
 His secretary, Muniram Ray, and principal aide, Ramrup Ghosh, accompanied him.
 The affairs of the jagir were entrusted to his younger brother Lakshmi Narayan.
 After completing the ceremonial rites at Gaya, he travelled to the Mughal court at Delhi and made a plea for vassal rule under the empire.
 In 1688, he was granted the title of Raja and additionally granted the right of Southern Bengal extending into the Sunderbans.